 Langtang Valley is a small village in the Rasuwa district, close to the Kathmandu Valley. , The trek and the landscape surrounding it is dominated by the majestic Langtang Lirung (7,246 meters), offering trekkers an exquisite blend of natural beauty and cultural richness.

 Langtang Trek is another of those treks best for beginner trekkers but holds all the promises of other treks of Nepal.
 With its mix of jungles, where monkeys and red pandas live in harmony with the glaciers and ice peaks at higher elevations, the trek spans approximately 77 km.
 Langtang trek takes 5 to 6 days to complete, not including travel time to and from the starting point.
+Planning ahead helps — read about the Langtang trek cost in Nepal so you know exactly what to budget for permits, accommodation, food, and guide fees before you arrive.

 The optimal times for embarking on the Langtang Valley trek are spring (March to May) and autumn (September to November).
 These seasons offer clear skies, stable weather, and moderate temperatures, enhancing the trekking experience.
 However, winter (December to February) presents a serene, snow-blanketed landscape for those willing to brave the cold, while the monsoon season (June to August) is least recommended due to slippery trails and the presence of leeches.